 Simulation Platform Architecture

 1SCALABLE simulation products have been designed with a modular architecture.
 The "core" of every system is the SCALABLE simulation engine, a discrete event simulator that is highly optimized to run in multi-processor multi-core environments.
-Versions are available for both MS Windows and a variety of Linux implementations (in either 32-bit or 64-bit modes), which can run on everything from standard desktop PCs up to very large virtualized parallel computing environments.
-This engine maintains the primary databases for software virtual network (SVN) configuration and scenario staticstics.
+Versions are available for both MS Windows and a variety of Linux implementations (in 64-bit modes), which can run on everything from standard desktop PCs up to very large virtualized parallel computing environments.
+This engine maintains the primary databases for software virtual network (SVN) configuration and scenario statistics.
 To execute a "pure" self-contained constructive simulation, the SCALABLE core is all that is required.

 2In order to connect a SCALABLE simulation to another simulation system (for example, a semi-automated forces [SAF] battlefield planning and training system), there is a "constructive" integration interface that facilitates the bi-directional message passing that keeps the two (or more) systems synchronized.
 The primary standards for this integration are the HLA and DIS protocols.